JstNico/JstNico/README.md

 Hi, I’m @JstNico
-I'm looking for myself ;D
+and I'm looking for myself in this world ;D